MatthewMcP/mattmcp-prettier/README.md

 ## MattMcp - Prettier

-A shared & published prettier config to be used in all my JS projects
+A shared & published prettier config to be used in all my JS projects.